Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 (This part is greatly inspired by this post and my suggestion and this update).

-Warning: I create the script now, so that it will be onboarded in the SD Card clone we will perform later to easily deploy a new antenna.
-But it will not work yet as we didn’t yet create the antenna from Jeedom.
+I create the script now, so that it will be onboarded in the SD Card clone we will perform later to easily deploy a new antenna.
+But it will not work yet as we didn’t create yet the antenna from Jeedom.

 First we need to know your Jeedom’s controller IP, and the BLEA API Key.
 The BLEA API Key can be found in Jeedom Settings>System>Setup>API tab>API key Bluetooth Advertisement.
-Don’t forget to check on the right that it’s enabled.
+Don’t forget to check on the dropdown list on the right that it’s enabled.

-Now insert those lines in /etc/init.d/blearpistart, and dont forget to edit line 23 to insert your jeedom controller’s IP, and BLEA API key.
+Now insert those lines in /etc/init.d/blearpistart, and dont forget to edit the line 22 to insert your jeedom controller’s IP, and BLEA API key.

 joe /etc/init.d/blearpistart